CEMeNT-PSAAP/MCDC/docs/paper.md

 # Future Work

-The main `MC/DC` branch currently only supports CPU architectures enabled by Numba (x86-64, arm64, and ppc64) but we are rapidly extending support to GPUs.
+The main `MC/DC` branch currently only supports CPU architectures enabled by Numba (`x86-64`, `arm64`, and `ppc64`) but we are rapidly extending support to GPUs.
 We currently have operability on Nvidia GPUs (supported via Numba) and work is ongoing to enable compilation to AMD GPUs.
 On GPUs `MC/DC` will use the `harmonize` asynchronous GPU scheduler to increase performance [@brax2023].
 `harmonize` works by batching jobs during execution such that similar operations get executed at the same time, reducing the difference between parallel threads running on the GPU at the same time.

-We will continue to explore novel methods for dynamic neutron transport and will keep pushing to make `MC/DC` not only a proven platform for rapid neutron transport methods exploration, but also a full fledged simulation code for academic and industrial use alike.
+We will continue to explore novel methods for dynamic neutron transport and will keep pushing to make `MC/DC` not only a proven platform for rapid neutron transport methods exploration, but also a full-fledged simulation code for academic and industrial use alike.

 # Acknowledgements